hangdeng/MachineLearningToDeepLearning-Practical-Projects/README.md

 # ML

-ML scripts in Python Jupyter notebook
+Machine learning scripts in Python Jupyter notebook

 ## (1) Boston_housing: ##
 - The project uses supervised learning algorithms to train models with Boston Housing dataset in order to make prediction of prices for clients who intend to purchase houses.
 Dataset: Boston Housing Prices and Features (e.g. numbers of rooms, student-to-teacher ratios, etc.) from Kaggle